A cropped version of the photo of Pinkerton, Lincoln, and McClernand. Full image below.

 Lincoln sits inside a tent with General George B. “Little Mac” McClellan, Commander of the Army of the Potomac.

 This blog is a part of our Scouts and Spies series.
-Our founder, Allan Pinkerton, and his team of scouts and spies played a critical role in gathering intelligence during the U.S. Civil War, providing a tactical advantage on the battlefield.
-Skilled in reconnaissance and surveillance, they navigated enemy territory, monitored enemy movements, and gathered crucial information that aided military decision-making.
+Our founder, Allan Pinkerton, and his team of scouts and spies played a critical role in intelligence support for the Union Army during the U.S. Civil War, providing a tactical advantage on the battlefield.
+Skilled in reconnaissance and surveillance, they navigated enemy territory, monitored enemy movements, and gathered crucial information that aided military intelligence decision-making.

 Pinkerton “scouts” still play a crucial role.
 Organizations today rely on our research and intelligence to help shape their strategies, identify vulnerabilities, and anticipate threats, ensuring the success and safety of their operations across diverse environments.
 Trust in the Pinkerton legacy, and let our scouts guide your due diligence process today.